 Plans for Selected Federal Agencies

-With the December 1, 2005 submission deadline, NIH began transitioning to the SF424 (R&R) forms and electronic submission through Grants.gov by research program and funding mechanism.
-A submission schedule of the proposed transition dates is available on the NIH website.
+In December 2005, NIH and AHRQ began transitioning to the SF424 (R&R) forms and electronic submission through Grants.gov by research program and funding mechanism.
+The NIH submission schedule is available on their website.

 HRSA no longer accept applications for grant opportunities in paper form.
 Applicants submitting new, renewal, and a selected number of continuation applications are required to submit electronically through Grants.gov for all opportunities posted after January 1, 2006.
 All applicants must submit in this manner unless the applicant is granted a written exemption from this requirement in advance by HRSA.